 Industry standard facilities

 At our college you will have access to industry-standard facilities and get to use top of the range equipment.
 On our campus you’ll find media suites, TV studios, design labs, workshops, hair & beauty salons, working kitchens and a live theatre.

 All of our courses will provide you with outstanding experiences of work and prepare you for your future career.
 You will work with real employers and customers and build connections.

 This is what really sets us apart.
 At our college you will experience the freedom to be yourself.
 Being part of an active Students’ Union, having opportunities to travel and enjoying live entertainment are just a few of the amazing opportunities available to you.

-Applicants should also have a minimum of six GCSEs at grades 9-4, including GCSE English Language.
-If you want to do well you need to be getting at least a 5 in English language and literature as the course involves critical writing.
+Applicants should also have a minimum of six GCSEs at grades 9-4, including at least a 5 in GCSE English language as the course involves critical writing.

 Assessment is through project work and written examinations.
 Written exams make up 70% of the final grade whilst 30% is coursework and involves completing either a Short film or Screenplay.

 - Two exams (70%): film history, and critical approaches to film.

 - Coursework (30%): a short film (4-5 mins in length) or a screenplay with a photographed storyboard.

 You can go on to study university level subjects or progress in to careers related to a variety of critical or creative subjects such as English, Politics, Sociology, Film Making, VFX related courses or other Arts related subjects.